History of slavery in New Mexico: Spanish rule

 Indian slaves in the 17th century became colonial New Mexico's most valuable product, but the Indian population of the Americas declined precipitously, mostly from Old World diseases but partly because of slavery and war, after contact with Europeans.
 The Pueblos in New Mexico may have numbered 60,000 in the mid 16th century, but by 1680 their population was only 15,000.
 The Spanish colonies needed labor in silver mines hundreds of miles south of New Mexico and also employed slaves as servants, concubines, herders, farmers, and prestige items for households in New Mexico.
 In the 17th century, Apaches visited trade fairs in Spanish settlements with Wichita (Quiviran) captives for sale which settlers and Franciscans purchased as slaves.
 The Spanish also acquired Indian slaves by capturing Apaches and Utes who lived in areas surrounding the New Mexican settlements.
 Many were sold to mine owners southwards from New Mexico to help satisfy a large demand for mine workers; a slave purchased in New Mexico could be sold for more than double that price to mine owners in Chihuahua.
 Many slaves were also owned by Spanish settlers in New Mexico.
-By 1680 Indian slaves in New Mexico numbered 500 out of a non-Pueblo population of 2,347.
 In the late 18th century, some female Indian slaves were sent by the Spanish to Cuba.
 Slaves of African origin in colonial New Mexico probably numbered less than a dozen and by 1800 they had been absorbed into the general population.

 Enslaving Indians and selling them or exploiting their labor was one of the few ways Spanish governors in New Mexico could profit from their appointment to this remote province of New Spain.
 As scholar Frank McNitt wrote, "Governors were a greedy and rapacious lot whose single-minded interest was to wring as much personal wealth from the province as their terms allowed.
 They exploited Indian labor for transport, sold Indian slaves in New Spain, and sold Indian products...and other goods manufactured by Indian slave labor."

 The Spanish justified their slave raids as a "just war" against hostile Indians.
 The slave raids resulted in retaliatory raids by Indians, bringing death or captivity to many Spanish and Pueblos and impoverishing the colony.
 Although slaves were protected by the Laws of the Indies, many of them complained of mistreatment.
-Although baptized, slaves sometimes left the church if they could escape from the Spanish.
+Slaves were baptized as Christians and given Christian names, but often left the church if they escaped from the Spanish.
 Spanish officials and missionaries generally supported slavery, believing the "redeemed" captives were better off after being converted to Christianity.